What is llms.txt?

 The web server should serve the file as text/plain.
 For .txt files this is normally automatic.
 To verify:

-Note: A standardised directive for llms.txt in robots.txt does not yet exist.
-A comment does no harm but is not evaluated by all crawlers.
+Note: A standardised directive for llms.txt in robots.txt does not exist.
+Google Search Console reports the LLMs: line as a syntax error – those who want to avoid this should leave out this comment.
 More important is that the file is accessible at the correct URL.

 llms-full.txt – the extended variant